Composite polyhedron: Definition and examples

-A convex polyhedron is said to be composite if there exists a plane through a cycle of its edges that is not a face.
-Slicing the polyhedron on this plane produces two polyhedra, having together the same faces as the original polyhedron, along with two new faces on the plane of the slice.
-Repeated slicing of this type decomposes any polyhedron into elementary polyhedra.
-Some examples of non-composite polyhedra are the prisms, antiprisms, and seventeen of the Johnson solids.
+A convex polyhedron with regular faces is said to be composite if there exists a plane through a cycle of its edges that is not a face.
+Slicing the polyhedron on this plane produces two convex-regular-faced polyhedra, having together the same faces as the original polyhedron, along with two new faces on the plane of the slice.
+Repeated slicing of a polyhedron that cannot produce more convex, regular-faced polyhedra again is called the elementary polyhedron or non-composite polyhedron.
+One can alternatively define a composite polyhedron as the result of attaching two or more non-composite polyhedra.